 Having said all that, it’s worth noting that these are very high-performing bike pedals that are more suitably categorized as clipless rather than flat.
 So unless you’re going to be doing some heavy biking, you might want to consider a more affordable, general-purpose pedal.

-4. Imrider Lightweight Polyamide Bike Pedals
+4. Imrider Lightweight Polyamide Road Bike Pedals

 - High-quality durable yet lightweight polyamide construction

 - Generous platform shape for efficient pedaling and comfort